jmquigley/gadgets/docs/lib/button/Button.md

 A typical button control widget.
 This control only uses an icon and no text to represent the button.
 The icons are [Font Awesome](http://fontawesome.io/) strings.
 That library is built into this module, so any font available in the current release of that library is available.
+The buttons fill the size of their parent container.

 #### Examples: